When most people think of Ibiza they imagine crazy clubs and night life, fancy beach clubs, luxury yachts, stunning beaches and mesmerising sunsets.

 Where to Stay in Ibiza on a Budget

-Ibiza is not known as a budget destination, most hotels and Air BnB rooms in Ibiza cost at least €100 per night and even hostel dorm rooms were about €30 per night.
+Ibiza is not known as a budget destination, most hotels and Air BnB rooms in Ibiza cost at least €100 per night and even hostel dorm beds are about €30 per night.

-If you want to have a more budget friendly and more peaceful and laid back Ibiza trip then head instead to the North of Ibiza especially areas around Es Canar, Portinatx, Benirras and San Carlos and San Vicent.
+If you want to have a more budget friendly, peaceful and laid back Ibiza trip then head instead to the North of Ibiza especially areas around Es Canar, Portinatx, Benirras and San Carlos and San Vicent.

-Renting an apartment with a kitchen is a smart budget tip as you can save alot of money but cooking your own meals instead of eating out in restaurants all the time.
+Staying at a campsite or renting an apartment with a kitchen is a smart budget tip for a budget hippie stay as you can save a lot of money but cooking your own meals instead of eating out in expensive restaurants all the time.

 - Apartamentos Playa Sol in Es Canar